-Steve Van Veen joined KGS in 2016 to serve as Vice President (VP), Proposal Excellence and Marketing Services (PEMS).
+Steve Van Veen joined KGS in 2016 to serve as Vice President (VP), Proposals, Solutions, and Marketing Communications (PSM).
 Mr. Van Veen provides strategic support and analysis of new business opportunities to achieve corporate growth goals.
 He is also responsible for ensuring consistent adoption of best practices for proposal support and management and optimizing business processes to maximize efficiencies, reduce costs, and increase contract revenue.

 Mr. Van Veen has more than 20 years of experience winning business in both the Federal and commercial marketplace.
 Prior to joining KGS, he was the VP of Capture and Proposals at Systems Made Simple (SMS) for 6 years, where he established and managed a cross-functional capture and proposal organization that grew the company from $23 million to more than $300 million in annual revenue in less than 5 years.

 In addition, Mr. Van Veen has served in a variety of proposal management, capture, marketing, pricing, and strategic business development capacities for large and small businesses, including MAXIMUS, NeuStar, MCI, Inc., Computer Sciences Corporation (CSC), Intelisys, Nextel, and SMS.